NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Improved COMINTERN document data representation
 - Finished the site templates, all files are now correctly rendered
 - Updated index so that background image takes up less space and the site directory is now immediately visible
-- Updated sitemap to include the new files
+- Updated sitemap to include the new files and use unicode encoding
+- Updated sitewide document search to sort the rendered items

 ## Apr 25, 2020
 - Added templates for navigating the COMINTERN archives by tags and by hierarchical index.